IPad

-The iPhone's iOS operating system (OS) was initially used for the iPad but in September 2019, its OS was switched to a fork of iOS called iPadOS that has better support for the device's hardware and its user interface is customized for the tablets' larger screens.
+The iPhone's iOS operating system (OS) was initially used for the iPad, but in September 2019, its OS was switched to a fork of iOS called iPadOS that has better support for the device's hardware and a user interface tailored to the tablets' larger screens.
+Since then, major versions of iPadOS have been released annually.
 The iPad's App Store is subject to application and content approval.
 Many older devices are susceptible to jailbreaking, which circumvents these restrictions.

 The original iPad was well-received for its software and was recognized as one of the most-influential inventions of 2010.

-As of the third quarter of 2021, iPad had a market share of 34.6%; beside personal use, the iPad is used in the business, education, healthcare, and technology sectors.
-There are two variants of iPad; one has only Wi-Fi and one has support for cellular networks.
-Accessories include the Apple Pencil, Smart Case, Smart Keyboard, Smart Keyboard Folio, Magic Keyboard, and several adapters.
+As of the third quarter of 2021, the iPad had a market share of 34.6% among tablets.
+Beside personal use, the iPad is used in the business, education, healthcare, and technology sectors.
+There are two connectivity variants of iPad; one has only Wi-Fi, and one has additional support for cellular networks.
+Accessories for the iPad include the Apple Pencil, Smart Case, Smart Keyboard, Smart Keyboard Folio, Magic Keyboard, and several adapters.